Although Manchester legends The Stone Roses may have called it a day after the band unexpectedly reformed in October

-Alan John Wren (“Reni”) is now into his late 50s.
+Alan John Wren (“Reni”) is now in his late 50s.
 His drumming style has varied during the numerous iterations of the band.

-The Who’s Pete Townshend saw an early gig—he was hosting an anti-heroin do in London.
+The Who’s Pete Townshend saw Reni’s first gig with the band—Townshend was hosting an anti-heroin charity do in London.

 And the opportunity came when The Stone Roses made a mid-80s musical shift after deciding not to release what would have been a punky debut album—Garage Flower.